StarRocks/starrocks/docs/en/sql-reference/sql-functions/array-functions/array_sortby.md

    Sorts `array0` according to the array returned from the lambda function.

+- `array_sortby(array0, array1, array2 [, array3...])`

+  For each row in the table, sort array0 based on the values in multiple array columns (array1, array2, array3, etc.).
+The sorting rule is: first compare the corresponding elements in array1, if they are the same, then compare the corresponding elements in array2, and so on, until the last array column.

 ## Parameters

 - `array0`: the array you want to sort.
 It must be an array, array expression, or `null`.
 Elements in the array must be sortable.
 - `array1`: the sorting array used to sort `array0`.
 It must be an array, array expression, or `null`.
 - `lambda function`: the lambda expression used to generate the sorting array.
+- array1, array2 [, array3...]: the sorting array used to sort `array0`.
+It must be an array, array expression, or `null`.

 ## Return value